 - a.
 Variations in roof lines should be used to add interest and complement the character of the Town. - b.
 Rooftop equipment such as HVAC units shall be screened from public view with parapets featuring three-dimensional cornice treatments. - 3.
-Materials, colors and detail features. - Building facades should include a repeating pattern including color, texture or change of materials. - b.
+Materials, colors and detail features. - a.
+Building facades and public-facing building sides should include a repeating pattern including color, texture or change of materials. - b.
 Predominant exterior building materials should be high quality materials such as brick, wood, sandstone and other native stone or tinted textured, concrete masonry units. - c.
 Facade colors should be low reflectance, subtle, neutral or earth tone colors.
 The use of high intensity colors, metallic colors, black or fluorescent colors is discouraged. - d.
-Predominant exterior building materials should not include smooth-faced concrete block or pre-fabricated steel panels.
+Predominant exterior building materials should not include smooth-faced concrete block.